-The drafting of the PY2022 Annual Action Plan was a challenge due to the ongoing impacts on COVID19 on the community.
-The expectation that the impacts of shutdowns, reduced capacities and other restrictions implemented in 2020 to handle the spread of COVID19 and then the slow reopening in 2021 would result in a more "normal" return to business was inaccurate.
-PY2021 CAPER showed that residual impacts from the pandemic continued as additional state and federal funds resulted in less need from the City through the CDBG program, contractor availability and delays to materials resulted in slower outputs in the Housing Rehab Loan Program and just an overall hesitancy by many aspects to return to business as usual.
-As a result, the City lower anticipated outcomes and goals for the Housing

-Rehabilitation Loan Program due to ongoing issues with contractor availability, material availability and material cost.
-The goal for PY2022 is to reconnect and reassess with the Program's client base and to build capacity and collaboration amongst various community partners that have seen a turnover in staffing.
+The drafting of the PY2023 Annual Action Plan was slightly better than previous planning efforts since the COVID19 pandemic.
+While many impacts have begun to recede, new challenges were emerging including concerns about access to housing, inflation and workforce shortages to name a few.
+The other ongoing impact was the existing or continued state and federal funds from other agencies resulted in less need from the City through the CDBG program.
+Contractor availability and delays to materials continued to result in slower outputs in the Housing Rehab Loan Program and just an overall hesitancy by many aspects to return to business as usual.
+As a result, the City lower anticipated outcomes and goals for the Housing Rehabilitation Loan Program due to ongoing issues with contractor availability, material availability and material cost.
+The City continues to work to reconnect and reassess with the Program's client base and to build capacity and collaboration amongst various community partners that have seen a turnover in staffing.
 In the past, the City of Fond du Lac has strived to increase collaboration among community partners and leverage multiple funding sources to meet the housing and community development needs of the City -this made more complex by COVID19 and now needs to be reimagined post COVID19.
-The City utilizes the Consolidated Annual Performance Evaluation Report (CAPER) process as an opportunity to identify areas for improvement and PY2021 CAPER demonstrated clearly the challenges that need to be addressed going forward.
-In the past, the City has budgeted and often exceeded the minimum 70% benefit to low and moderate income persons and that was a challenge in PY2021.
-In the past, the City has previously met the 1.5 standard for timeliness for CDBG funds at its 60-day review.
-The ability of the City to meets its timeliness test remains an ongoing priority and one that raises concerns during the time of the pandemic.
+The City utilizes the Consolidated Annual Performance Evaluation Report (CAPER) process as an opportunity to identify areas for improvement.
+The City has always budgeted and often exceeded the minimum 70% benefit to low and moderate income persons and but that has been a challenge in recent years as fewer public agencies that support low and moderate income persons have found alternative funding sources and participation in the Housing Rehab Loan Program slowly begins to build.
+Both of these program areas are the primary areas of serve for the low and moderate income community.